utkarshtewari/Test-Payment-Service/README.md

 ## <a name="reactive-principles"></a> Reactive Principles
 * Today’s most popular services—from Twitter to Apple Siri—are distributed by default, and designed for unprecedented numbers of concurrent users, data volumes and speeds.
 The characteristics of Reactive systems — designed to be [Responsive, Resilient, Elastic and Message Driven] (http://www.reactivemanifesto.org/) to support these new extremes and they are becoming popular for bringing new software to market.

+## <a name="cqrs"></a> Command Query Responsibility Segregation
+* CQRS is based in Bertrand Meyer's CQS (Command-Query Separation) concept.
+CQS states that every method should either be a command that performs an action or a query that retrieves a result.
+The basic idea is to divide the operations that act on a domain object into two distinct categories:
+* Queries—methods that return a result and do not change the system state.
+* Commands—methods that change the system state but do not return values.

+The events are persisted into the event repository.
+The business model database can therefore contain the last state of the system, but the event repository keeps the whole history of the data.
+With this separation of concerns, the developer is free to choose the most appropriate technology for each pattern component, and can (if desired) build a polyglot application.
+In this example it uses Mongo DB for event repository and H2 database as query database.

 ## <a name="event-scourcing"></a> Event Sourcing
 * Event Sourcing is architecture pattern that represents state as series of events.
 In event-sourcing, events are the sole record of state for the system.
 They are used by the system to describe and re-build the current state of any entity on demand (by replaying it’s past events one at a time until all previous events have been re-applied).

-## <a name="cqrs"></a> Command Query Responsibility Segregation
-* CQRS is based in Bertrand Meyer's CQS (Command-Query Separation) concept.
-CQS states that every method should either be a command that performs an action or a query that retrieves a result.

 ## Using the Application